underscore-finance/underscore-docs/cheques.md

 description: One-time payments you can cancel anytime before they're cashed
 ---

-# Digital Cheques: Send Money with Total Control
+# Digital Cheques: Send Now, Confirm Later

-You send $5,000 USDC to a contractor.
-Three hours later, you realize it's the wrong address.
-Your money?
-Gone forever.
-No undo button.
-No customer service.
-Just an expensive lesson in triple-checking addresses.

-Or you're paying a vendor for work they haven't finished yet.
-With traditional crypto, you either pay upfront and hope, or make them wait and chase you for payment.
-Neither feels right.

-**Digital Cheques** bring the control of paper cheques to crypto — without the paper.
-Write payments that recipients cash on their schedule.
-Cancel anytime before they do.
-Set automatic delays for large amounts.
-Keep earning yield until the moment of payment in your [wallet](user-wallet.md).

-Finally, crypto payments that understand mistakes happen.
+Digital Cheques are time-locked payment promises that give you complete control until cashed.
+Write a $5,000 payment to a contractor — cancel it if they don't deliver.
+Set 72-hour security delays for large amounts.
+Recipients see the cheque immediately but can't cash until the delay expires.
+Your funds keep earning yield until the second they're claimed.

+Perfect for contractor payments, large transfers needing review time, or any payment where you want an undo button.
+No pre-approval needed — send to any address.
+Cancel anytime before cashing.
+Full transparency onchain for both parties.

 ## Why Digital Cheques Exist